as595/E2CNNUncert-MPhys/README.md

 # E2CNNUncert
-Material for MSc on uncertainty calibration for E2-equivariant CNNs
+Material for MPhys on uncertainty calibration for E2-equivariant CNNs